-PC DTENTIAL HAZARD • There is no rollover protection when the roll bar is down.
-W HAT CAN HAPPEN ٠ Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death or drowning.
-OW TO AVOID THE HAZARD • Keep the roll bar in the raised and locked position and use seat belt. • Lower the roll bar only when absolutely necessary. • Do not wear seat belt when the roll bar is down. ٠ Drive slowly and carefully. ٠ Raise the roll bar as soon as clearance permits. • Be certain that the seat belt can be released quickly if the r rolls into ponds of water. machine is dr Check carefully for overhead clearances (i.e. branches, do electrical wires) before driving under any objects and do no 1.4.6 6 Use EXTREME caution when backing up.
-LOOK BEHIND YC)U!
-1.4.7 7 Stop the blades when crossing surfaces other than grass and the mower to and from the area to be mowed. when transp 1.4.8 3 Never operate the mower with damaged guards, shields, or co have safety shields, guards, switches, and other devices in pla working condition. • 1.4.9) DO NOT change the engine governor settings or overspeed th an engine at excessive speed may increase the hazard of personal settings of the setting of the setting s • • 1.4.1 0 Disengage PTO before starting engine.
-1.4.1 1 Start the engine carefully with feet well away from the blades.
-1.4.1 2 Keep hands, feet, and clothing away from rotating parts while operated. the mower is 1.4.1 3 Stop engine, wait for all moving parts to stop, and remove key : Before checking, cleaning or working on the mower.
-After striking a foreign object (inspect the mower for damag repairs before restarting and operating the mower). e and make Before clearing blockages.
-Whenever you leave the mower.
-Stop the engine and wait for all moving parts to stop: Before refueling.
-Before dumping the grass catcher.
-1.4.1 4 Before stopping the engine, place the throttle control midway and "fast" positions.
-Allow the engine to run a minimum of 15 the engine.
-1.4.1 5 The fuel system is provided with a shut-off valve.
-Shut off the fuel: When the machine will not be used for a few days.
-During transport to and from the job.
-When parked inside a building.
-1.4.1 6 This mower was designed for one operator only.
-Keep all othe ers away from mower during operation.
+• There is no rollover protection when the roll bar is down.

+Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death or drowning.

+- Keep the roll bar in the raised and locked position and use seat belt - Lower the roll bar only when absolutely necessary. - Do not wear seat belt when the roll bar is down. - Drive slowly and carefully. - Raise the roll bar as soon as clearance permits. - Be certain that the seat belt can be released quickly if the machine is driven or rolls into ponds of water. - Check carefully for overhead clearances (i.e. branches, doorways, and electrical wires) before driving under any objects and do not contact them. - 1.4.6 Use EXTREME caution when backing up.
+LOOK BEHIND YOU! - 1.4.7 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.8 Never operate the mower with damaged guards, shields, or covers.
+Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.9 DO NOT change the engine governor settings or overspeed the engine.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.10 Disengage PTO before starting engine. - 1.4.11 Start the engine carefully with feet well away from the blades. - 1.4.12 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.13 Stop engine, wait for all moving parts to stop, and remove key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.

+Stop the engine and wait for all moving parts to stop:

+- · Before refueling. - Before dumping the grass catcher. - 1.4.14 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.15 The fuel system is provided with a shut-off valve.
+Shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.16 This mower was designed for one operator only.
+Keep all others away from mower during operation.